 A confident gait, a cheerful smile and a look of hope.
 When you meet Sok Tith, you see a 21-year-old who, like many others at his age, is eager to pursue his dreams.
 It is therefore difficult, at first glance, to imagine the story behind such an enthusiastic face.

 He is a modest, but generous man who has agreed to talk about how Taramana helped him become the man he is today.

 Ten years ago… an already very promising student

-Just as we did in the interviews with Dara and Vuthny, we came back with Sok Tith on his journey at the centre.
+Just as we did in the interviews with Dara and Vuthny, we went back with Sok Tith to talk about his journey at the centre.
 “I arrived in Taramana in 2008.
 Of the six years I spent there, I mainly remember my classmates and teachers.
 They gave me the desire to learn and to be a good student.
 At the time, my favourite subjects were Khmer and mathematics.
 I also loved playing football.”
 His face lights up when he talks about his time with the association.

 He also recalls the many parties that were organized for the children of Taramana, before confiding his fondest memory: “In grade 3, I was rewarded for finishing first in the class.
 My teachers took me, along with the other best students, to the animal park in Phnom Tamao.
 That little trip made a big impression on me.
 I was so happy!”

-“Taramana gave me a roof over my head, daily meals, an education”
+“Taramana gave me a roof over my head, daily meals, and an education”

 When asked what Taramana means to him, his answer is immediate: “Taramana means everything to me.
 It has played a decisive role in my future.
 Before joining the association, I was homeless.
 Taramana has given me a roof over my head, daily meals, education and the opportunity to participate in many activities such as football, rugby, tennis, yoga… It is really good that Taramana exists, both for me and for other children from poor families.”